bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients_part_2.md

 ## The dataset

-The [dataset] is publicly available (~400MB gzip compressed, ~1.6GB as plain CSV).
+The [dataset] is publicly available (~500MB gzip compressed, ~2GB as plain CSV).

-The output of the model is the fee rate, expressed in `[satoshi/vbytes]` **TODO: missing link??**.
+The output of the model is the fee rate, expressed in `[satoshi/vbytes]`.

 What about the inputs?
 Generally speaking, we have two main requirements for what can be included as input for our model:

 * It must be correlated to the output, even with a non-linear relation.
 * It must be available to a light client: for instance, assuming to have knowledge and an index of the last 1000 blocks is considered too much.

-To evaluate the approach we are taking, we also want to compare our model's results with another available estimation: for this reason the dataset includes data to compute the error agains Bitcoin Core's `estimatesmartfee` results, though we are not going to use it for this model.
+To evaluate the approach we are taking, we also want to compare our model's results with another available estimation: for this reason the dataset includes data to compute the error agains Bitcoin Core's `estimatesmartfee` results, even though we are not going to use it for this model.

 The dataset will contain only transactions that spend already confirmed inputs.
 If we wanted to include transactions with unconfirmed inputs as well, the fee rate would have to be computed as a whole;
 for example if transaction `t2` spends an unconfirmed input from `t1` (while `t1` only spends confirmed inputs, and all its other outputs are unspent), the aggregated fee rate would have to be used.